bauerdavid/napari-nD-annotator/README.md

    * When deleting a single layer from the layer list, some other layers' names might be overwritten by some "invisible" utility layers.
 Selecting and unselecting these will restore the original layer.
    * When deleting multiple layers, some strange behavior can happen (layer duplicates appear, only in the layer list; napari breaks etc.).
 Until fixed, layers should be removed one by one.
    * If any layer is created before opening the `Annotation Toolbox` widget, some "temporary" layers appear in the layer list.
 For further information see the [Minimal contour](https://github.com/bauerdavid/napari-nD-annotator/edit/mean_contour/README.md#minimal-contour) section
+   * A thorough analysis of the required Python modules is missing.
+The last release of the plugin won't work with `napari==0.4.17` (was tested for `0.4.15` and `0.4.16`), and also it is incompatible with `numpy=1.24.0` (was tested for `1.23.5`).
+For the next release we will test and provide the exact required Python packages.

 If you encounter any problems, please [file an issue] along with a detailed description.